comsci-uwc-isak/unit-1-project-filipo18/README.md

 easy.
 We need to add bascis permenet storage system and backup, comamand to see total statistics is neccesery.

+### Solution proposoed

+### Sucess Criteria
+This are mesurable outcomes
+1. A car can be created and stored in database
+1. A car infromation can be edited
+1. A car can be deleted from the database
+1. The installation is simple-> one step process
+1. A summary (total/avrage distance traveled) can be generated for particular car
+1. Trips can be recorded and stored for an existing car
+1. A basic database system is implemented
+1. A baasic backup funcionality is avelible

 Design
 ---------
 ### First sketch of the system